Guides Racks Training Equipment

 What Is a Power Rack?

 The full rack, also called a power rack, is basically a large “cage” that serves to enhance workouts in a gym.
-It usually has four upright bars shooting out of a metal base.
+It has four upright bars shooting out of a metal base.
 Connecting bars across the cage make the full rack even sturdier.

-One of the biggest benefits of the power rack is it lets you train without a spotter.
+One of the biggest benefits of the well equipped power rack is it lets you train without a spotter.
 Those heavy bars stand guard so you can train to your heart’s desire in the safety of the power rack’s sturdy bars.
 The frame is so stable that you can pile up as much weight as you want and it won’t budge an inch.

 This stability makes the power rack especially desirable to experienced or professional lifters and commercial gyms.